lgpcappiello/lgpcappiello.github.io/teaching/stat128/index.md

 ## Labs

 Class is presented as a hands-on workthrough of each lab.
-Labs borrow heavily from work by [Rebecca Kurtz-Garcia](https://rpkgarcia.github.io/rpkgarcia/).
+Labs borrow heavily from work by <a href="https://rpkgarcia.github.io/rpkgarcia/" target="blank">Rebecca Kurtz-Garcia</a>.

 1. <a href="https://lgpcappiello.github.io/teaching/stat128/rmarkdown/1-Intro-to-R.html" target="blank">Introduction to R, RStudio, and RMarkdown</a>
 2. <a href="https://lgpcappiello.github.io/teaching/stat128/rmarkdown/2-Vectors.html" target="blank">Vectors and Factors</a>